How to expose Hibernate Statistics via JMX

 Now, Hibernate is going to collect metrics and expose them via JMX.

-Not that due to the HHH-6190 issue, the Hibernate Statistics object was not exposed via JMX.
-This issue has been fixed in Hibernate ORM 5.4.2, so consider upgrading your Hibernate version if you want to benefit from this feature.
+Statisticsobject is now exposed via JMX.
+Therefore, you should consider upgrading your Hibernate version if you want to benefit from this feature.

 Testing time